The Airfield Estate is Dublin’s only urban working farm and gardens, and it makes a great day out for all the family.

 Letitia and Naomi took part in rallies across Ireland well into their old age.
 Letitia’s 1927 Rolls Royce is displayed in the vintage car garage.
 One famous story is about how both sisters attended a course in London so they could learn how to maintain and service their own cars.

 The heritage experience also looks at the family’s charity work for the St John Ambulance and the Laura Lynn Foundation.

 4. The gardens

 A walled garden and an organic food garden are part of the magnificent gardens at Airfield Estate, and they’re a fine place for a stroll on a bright day.

-There is also a sunken garden, the entrance point to the Airfield Estate where you will find ornamental and edible plants, ornamental carrots, onions and edible flowers that grow to form a pretty picture that is best viewed in the mid spring/early summer months.
+There is also a sunken garden, the entrance point to the Airfield Estate, where you will find ornamental and edible plants, ornamental carrots, onions and edible flowers that grow to form a pretty picture that is best viewed in the mid-spring and early summer months.

 Overends Kitchen connects land and table, and it’s a good option if you fancy a pre or post-walk bite-to-eat.

 It has an à la carte table service menu, which focuses on seasonal, organic produce, Irish drinks and biodynamic wines.
 The restaurant also makes a point of using local produce and minimising food waste as much as possible.

 One of the reasons we love Airfield is that it’s a short spin away from some of our favourite walks in Dublin.

 You’ve places like Ticknock and Cruagh Woods less than 20 minutes away along with one of the best parks in Dublin.